A proof of P!=NP: Acknowledgements

 \section{Acknowledgements}

-I am very thankful to Henry Towsner for taking some care and patience to critique flawed earlier versions of parts of this argument, from which Sections 3 and 4 benefitted substantially.
-I'm also very thankful to Benoit Monin who very kindly closely examined the argument and pointed out important corrections to the statement of requirement 3 in Proposition \ref{stepone_1}.
-Scott Aaronson provided crucial assistance in pointing out that any attempted proof of $P \neq NP$ must survive the basic ``sanity check" of being consistent with the known fact that SAT is solvable in $O((1.3)^n)$.
-And the very great debt of this work to Hugh Woodin's ``Tower of Hanoi" construction will be apparent.
+I am thankful to Henry Towsner for taking some care and patience to critique flawed earlier versions of parts of this argument.
+I'm also very thankful to Benoit Monin who very kindly closely examined the argument and pointed out important corrections.
+I'm also thankful to an anonymous reviewer of an earlier draft who identified issues with an earlier attempted proof of Proposition \ref{Step1}.